yourSerendipitousHunch/Plants/README.md

 # Plants: ..

-Landing Page for plants shop
+***Landing Page for plants shop***

-All types of extensions are supported: computer, tablet and phone (adaptive layout)
+##All types of extensions are supported: computer, tablet and phone (adaptive layout)

-Page interactivity:
+##Page interactivity:
-1 Change of focus on services in the "Service and our projects" section 2 Accordion in the prices section
+* Change of focus on services in the "Service and our projects" section
+* Accordion in the prices section
-3 Implemented a custom select in the "Contacts" section
+* Implemented a custom select in the "Contacts" section